-We will not receive any of the proceeds from sales of common stock made by the selling stockholders pursuant to this prospectus, but we may receive the exercise price if Fletcher exercises its additional investment rights to obtain additional shares of common stock.
+We will not receive any of the proceeds from sales of common stock made by the selling stockholders pursuant to this prospectus.

 Our common stock is listed on The Nasdaq National Market under the symbol "EEFT."
-On December 18, 2003, the last reported sale price of our common stock prior to the date of this prospectus was \$17.44 per share.
+On November 4, 2003, the last reported sale price of our common stock prior to the date of this prospectus was \$15.09 per share.

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 3 for certain risks and uncertainties that you should consider.
+See "Risk Factors" beginning on page 2 for certain risks and uncertainties that you should consider.